16 Locales in the United Kingdom That Are Calling Your Name

 From attractions to cities, be sure to add these places to visit in the UK to your trip itinerary.

-If you can only visit one city in the UK, make it Edinburgh.
+If you can only visit one city in the United Kingdom, make it Edinburgh.
 Surely one of the most stunning cities in the world, it’s enveloped by seven hills, and both its medieval Old Town and Georgian-filled New Town are designated UNESCO World Heritage Sites.

 Its famous Royal Mile is book-ended by magnificent Edinburgh Castle and grand Holyrood Palace, the former an 11th-century castle that’s set upon an extinct volcano.
 A powerful symbol of Scotland’s heritage, Edinburgh Castle has witnessed everything from savage battles and the birth of a king to royal ceremonies, lavish feasts and ruthless politics.

 It’s a particularly fun attraction to take kids to, making Edinburgh one of the best European family vacations you can take.
 A tour will allow you to marvel at the dazzling crown jewels, wander through palace rooms where you can view the Stone of Destiny and the medieval siege gun known as “Mons Meg”, as well as to take in an incredible vista of the city.

 Other essential things to do in Edinburgh include strolling through the Royal Botanic Garden and visiting the National Museum of Scotland.
 If you’re a fan of novelist Robert Louis Stevenson, walk in his footsteps by taking the trek up Calton Hill, one of his favorite spots.

 The city is increasingly becoming a foodie’s delight and has a multitude of outstanding places to dine, with everything from foraged food at quirky cafes to gourmet fare at classy establishments.
 It’s a particularly lovely Christmas destination in the UK, if you’re looking for a festive and cozy place to spend the holidays.

 Photo Credit: Getty Images